 Paro Tsechu Festival Dzongkhag :- Bhutan is popular country for preserving its natural and cultural environment.
-Being the Buddhist kingdom is popular for its monasteries, fortresses (or dzongs) and dramatic landscapes that range from subtropical plains to steep mountains and valleys.
-In the High Himalayas, peaks such as 7,326m Jomolhari are popular trekking destinations of this Himalayan country.
-Also, Paro Taktsang monastery (also known as Tiger’s Nest) clings to cliffs above the forested Paro Valley.
+Being the Buddhist kingdom is popular for its monasteries, fortresses (or dzongs) that carries their history.
+Similarly, dramatic landscapes that range from subtropical plains to steep mountains and valleys is also reasons behind the Thousands of tourist flow in Bhutan.
+Trekking to Jomolhari is popular trekking destinations of this Himalayan country.
+Also, Paro Taktsang monastery that clings to cliffs above the forested Paro Valley attracts you.

 Day 1: Arrive Paro – Bhutan

 Welcome to Bhutan, on arrival you will be greeted with respect by our guide and transfer you to Hotel.
 After having your breakfast and lunch,visit the Rinpung Dzong, which is the administrative center of the valley.
 Then we will head toward Dzong through road head crossing a traditional wooden bridge.
 In the evening, you can stroll in Paro town.
 Overnight at Hotel